jenningsloy318/Docker-Cluster/Kubernetes/README.md

         - remove the configmap for creating calico-etcd-secrets, since  we created it manually.
+        - remove all entries about colico-cni-conf, and mount it from hostPath

         3. create role and rolebinding for calico via     [calico-rbac.yaml](./network/calico/calico-rbac.yaml)

         4. create calico via [calico.yaml](./network/calico/calico.yaml)

     - Cilium
+        - before install this plugin, install [cilium cni conf](./network/cilium/10-cilium.conf) into  /etc/cni/net.d on each node

-        we will still consider using [cilium]   (https://github.com/cilium/cilium), it has many advanced   features, it will implement kube-proxy function, and use bpf to   replace iptables thus has higher performance, but now it lacks    some functionality, such as NodePort, ingress,..etcd.
+        - we will still consider using [cilium]   (https://github.com/cilium/cilium), it has many advanced   features, it will implement kube-proxy function, and use bpf to   replace iptables thus has higher performance, but now it lacks some functionality, such as NodePort, ingress,..etcd.

         full deployment of cilium, refer to [cilium deployment](./network/cilium).

-12. install [kube-proxy](./addons/kube-proxy/kube-proxy.yaml) via daemonset, but before that created a configmap to store `kube-proxy.kubeconfig`, and then mount in the kube-proxy pods. or we can start it as a static pod
+12. install [kube-proxy](./addons/kube-proxy/kube-proxy.yaml) via daemonset, but before that created a configmap to store `kube-proxy.kubeconfig`, and then mount in the kube-proxy pods. or we can start it as a static pod, now kube-proxy can be running in ipvs mode which may be more performant than iptables.

 13. install [kube-dns](./addons/kube-dns/kube-dns.yaml), this file contains a configmap to store some addtional config of `upstreamNameservers`, and modify the DNS domains and DNS  service IP `clusterIP: 192.168.0.10`, also enable prometheus monitoring on service and exposes coresponding ports.
 ```